SEPT-2021/bookeroo-app/frontend/README.md

 ### Linting and Code Style

-We use ESLint and Prettier to enforce a consistent coding styles and best practises within our codebase.
-Our code style is based off the popular airbnb framework.
+We use ESLint and Prettier to enforce a consistent coding styles and best practises within our codebase.\
+Our code style is based off the popular airbnb ruleset.

 You can run the linter as so: `yarn lint`

-To fix any errors the linter can fix for you, do `yarn lint --fix`.
+To fix any (simple) errors the linter finds, do `yarn lint --fix`.

 ## Other scripts: